 Urban forestry is about planning and managing urban green-spaces and ecosystems for human welfare, ecological health, and protection of our cities’ support systems.
 Urban forest networks, parks, wetlands, and other green infrastructures are vital in moderating heat waves and cooling demands, maintaining biodiversity and carbon sinks, controlling forest fires, storm-water flood mitigation, bio-energy production, etc. Urban Forests improve and protect our health, property values, local jobs and businesses, outdoor recreation opportunities, and community character.
 This course will give the students an introduction to the importance of understanding urban forestry in the face of today’s rapid urbanization as forests and green systems compete for space among buildings, roads/transit, storage facilities, and energy infrastructure.

 The minimum enrollment is generally 20 students, although some packages may have higher minimums.
-Packages with low enrollment may be cancelled.
-Students will be informed if their first choice package is full or has been cancelled and will given the option to choose another package.
+Packages with low enrollment may be canceled.
+Students will be informed if their first choice package is full or has been canceled and will be given the option to choose another package.

 Accommodation and Support